obarthel/amiga-smbfs/README.md

 This means that the core of the file system treats the contents of a directory and the data attached to each file inside that directory as something different.
 This is a common concept with Unix file systems, but it is very different with Amiga file systems.
 In **smbfs** this data separation can cause problems when deleting files from a directory while that directory is being scanned, such as how this is being done by the `Delete` shell command.
 The effects of these problems are that a directory may not be deleted even though it is empty or that for the same directory the same file may be reported twice in the listing.

 While there are no easy solutions for any of these problems, it does not mean that **smbfs** is unusable.
-You just have to be more careful when you use the file system.
-For example, if a directory's contents cannot be deleted due to one of the problems mentioned above, you might want to retry later.
+You may have to be more careful when using the file system.
+For example, if a directory's contents cannot be deleted due to one of the problems mentioned above, you might want to try again later.

 It should be noted that the problems described above are not inherent to the original file system design.
 It's just that transferring that design to an Amiga file system created the problems.